Things to Do in Saint Joseph Missouri

 Albrecht-Kemper Museum of Art

-The Albrecht-Kemper Museum of Art can be found in the former residence of William Albrecht, 2818 Frederick Avenue.
+The Albrecht-Kemper Museum of Art was built in the former home of William Albrecht and is located at 2818 Frederick Avenue.
 It houses a large collection of American art.
-Permanent and temporary exhibits are also available.
-While the museum is free to enter, donations are greatly appreciated.
+The museum also has permanent and temporary exhibitions.
+It is open to the public for free, but donations are welcome.

 The Albrecht-Kemper Museum of Art has some of the best American art collections.
-It was constructed in 1890 by Mr. R. Crosby Kemper.
-The permanent collection includes over 2,500 works.
-You can also get group rates at the museum.
+Built in 1890, it was funded by Mr. R. Crosby Kemper.
+It houses a permanent collection that includes more than 2,500 works.
+The museum also offers group discounts.

-2 miles from the Albrecht-Kemper Museum of Art are the Albrecht-Kemper Museum of Art.
+The Albrecht-Kemper Museum of Art, 2 miles.
 Just west of I-29 is 2818 Frederick Avenue.
 It has an extensive collection American arts from the 18th to the 21st centuries.
-The museum also hosts special exhibits.
+There are special exhibits in the museum.
 The Albrecht-Kemper Museum of Art can be found in a historic home and has many charms.

 Casinos

-A number of casinos are available in St. Joseph, Minnesota for those who want to have fun with their friends.
-There is something for everyone.
+You can have a great time with your friends at one of the many casinos in St. Joseph.
+There is a casino to suit every taste, whether you prefer traditional American casino fare or more modern offerings.
 You'll find the right casino for you, from penny slots to video pokie machines.
 Over 400 slots and video poker machines are available at this casino.
-There are many table games available as well as slot machines.
+The casino offers table games as well as slot machines.

-There are many casino options in St. Joseph.
+There are many casinos in St. Joseph.
 Affinity gaming operates the St. Jo Frontier Casino.
 This is Missouri's second-smallest casino on a riverboat.
-Although the Missouri River destroyed the original structure of this casino in 2011, it is now in its new second building.
+The Missouri River in 2011 damaged the first structure, but it's now in its second.

 St. Joseph was founded on the Missouri River by Joseph Robidoux, a local fur trader of French Canadian descent.
 It was officially incorporated in 1843.[6]
 In its early days, it was a bustling outpost and rough frontier town, serving as a last supply point and jumping-off point for travelers on the Missouri River toward the "Wild West".
 It was the westernmost point in the United States accessible by rail until after the American Civil War.